ITAL201 Intermediate Italian I

 - Geography and regional differences, dialects and linguistic variations

 - complete assignments, such as short compositions and grammatical exercises;

 - participate in oral interviews and/or presentations that assess proficiency levels.

-Reference, Resource, or Learning Materials to be used by Students:Students utilize text, workbook, and multimedia resources for second-year proficiency-based Italian program.
-See course format.
+Reference, Resource, or Learning Materials to be used by Student:Students utilize text, workbook, and multimedia resources for second-year proficiency-based Italian program.
+See course syllabus.

 Review/Approval Date - 3/99; Core Goals/Objectives added 4/04; Revised 4/2011; New Core 8/2015